-The information provided in this MD&A, including the annual consolidated financial statements and notes, are the responsibility of Management.
-In the preparation of the accompanying annual consolidated financial statements, estimates are sometimes necessary to make a determination of the future values for certain assets or liabilities.
-Management believes such estimates have been based on careful judgments and have been reflected in the accompanying annual consolidated financial statements.
+The information provided in this MD&A, including the unaudited interim condensed consolidated financial statements and related notes, are the responsibility of Management.
+In the preparation of the accompanying unaudited interim condensed consolidated financial statements and related notes, estimates are sometimes necessary to make a determination of the future values for certain assets or liabilities.
+Management believes such estimates have been based on careful judgments and have been reflected in the accompanying interim condensed consolidated notes.